Never Boring

 Never Boring is a box set compilation of solo work by English musician Freddie Mercury, released on 11 October 2019.
 The box set contains three CDs and a collection of promotional videos on both Blu-ray and DVD, as well as a 120-page hardbound book.
 All three discs were also issued individually on CD, vinyl, digital and streaming services.
+The title of the box set is a reference to a remark made by Mercury to his manager, about how he would like to be remembered: "You can do what you want with my music, but don't make me boring".